STATES WITH FRANCHISE AND BUSINESS OPPORTUNITY LAWS

 Wisconsin +

-Most of the business opportunity states that are not also franchise regulation states provide an exemption for franchises complying with the FTC franchise disclosure laws and using the UFDD when offering franchises, but do impose some sort of requirement (typically a short form filing with a moderate fee) in order to obtain and keep the exemption.
-In most cases, meeting these requirements is relatively easy and inexpensive, but compliance must be completed before any contact is made with prospective franchisees in those states.
+Most of the business opportunity states that are not also franchise regulation states provide an exemption for franchises complying with the FTC franchise disclosure laws and using the FDD when offering franchises.
+In some states the exemption is automatic.
+Other states require an annual or one-time short form filing with a moderate fee in order to obtain and keep the exemption.
+In most cases, meeting these filing requirements is relatively easy and inexpensive, but compliance must be completed before any contact is made with prospective franchisees in those states.

-* These states do not exempt a franchisor from complying with their business opportunity laws unless the franchisor already has a federally registered trademark that identifies the franchise operations.
+* These states do not exempt a franchisor from complying with their business opportunity laws unless the franchisor already has a federally registered trademark (a state registered mark might suffice in South Carolina and Georgia) that identifies the franchise operations.
 Compliance is onerous and involves posting a substantial bond.
-Smaller franchisors without federally registered trademarks should therefore avoid contact with these states.
+Smaller franchisors without federal (or state) registered trademarks should therefore avoid contact with these states.
 A pending trademark application does not count as a registered mark until registration is granted.

 + These states are also franchise regulation states.
 Typically a franchisor will have to comply only with the franchise regulation, not the business opportunity regulation.

-States not found in either of the above lists have no statutes or regulations directly regulating franchises or business opportunities, meaning that compliance with the federal regulations is sufficient.
-Most states do have consumer protection laws that could impose liability for violating federal franchise regulations even if those states lack franchise or business opportunity laws.
+States not found in either of the above lists have no statutes or regulations directly regulating franchises or business opportunities, meaning that compliance with the FTC Rule is sufficient.
+Colorado is such a state.